2017 LATE MODEL STOCK CAR RULES

 FUEL and FUEL SYSTEM

-1. Race Fuel is the ONLY Fuel allowed.
-No mixtures of any kind.
+1. 100%Race Fuel or 100% Non Ethanoil Pump Gas is the ONLY Fuel allowed.
+No mixtures.

 2. All Fuel must pass Speedway Fuel specifications.